History of West Ham United F.C.: 2008–2010

 By December 2009, no takeover had happened and the current owners held creditors meetings to try to get the banks to give them more time to raise vital funds.
 Results on the pitch improved slightly with November finishing with two wins, one draw and one defeat, but Zola's men were given a swift reminder of the up hill battle they faced to survive in the Premier League at the hands of Manchester United, as they lost 4–0 at home.
 More bad luck followed with the loss of top goal scorer Carlton Cole for two months to injury along with young Zavon Hines with a knee injury, leaving Zola over the Christmas break with just Franco and Frank Nouble up front.
 West Ham also lost Valon Behrami for most of December along with facing a scare with goalkeeper Robert Green, who went off early during the Manchester United game.
 This since proved to be just down to illness rather than injury.

 In January 2010, David Gold and Birmingham City co-chairman David Sullivan took a 50 percent holding of the club valuing it at £105 million. this gave them the final say on all matters at the club.
-West Ham won two games in February, against Birmingham and Hull City but then lost six games in a row.
+West Ham won two games in February, against Birmingham and Hull City but then lost six consecutive games.
 However, wins in April against Sunderland and Wigan and a poor run of results by relegation rivals Hull City and Burnley ensured another season of Premier League football; West Ham finishing in 17th place, five points above the relegation places.
 West Ham's away record of only one away win all season equalled their lowest number of away wins for a season, last achieved in season 1960–61.

 On 11 May 2010, two days after the end of the 2009–10 season, West Ham announced the termination of manager Gianfranco Zola's contract with immediate effect.